bitcrowd/carbonite/README.md

 Carbonite.Migrations.install_trigger(:rabbits, primary_key_columns: ["house", "apartment_no"])
 ```

-Since the `changes` table keeps versions of a multitude of different source tables, the `table_pk` column has type `VARCHAR` and primary keys are first cast to string.
+Since the `changes` table keeps versions of a multitude of different source tables, primary keys are first cast to string (the `table_pk` column has type `VARCHAR[]`).
 For composite primary keys, set the `primary_key_columns` option to an array as shown above.
-Each component of a compound primary key will be cast to string before the components are joined to a single string by `|`.
+Each component of a compound primary key will be cast to string before the components are joined into the array.

 #### Excluded  and Filtered Columns